TopiaNetwork/poc/README.md

         --mine console
 ```

-At this point, you have started the chain with a chain ID of 456.
-You can now start mining by executing the command `miner.start(2)`.
+now you have started the chain with a chain ID of 456, then you can start mining by executing the command `miner.start(2)`.

-To enable Remix to connect to these two chains, you need to configure the MetaMask wallet by adding two network configurations
-using the "Add Network" button.
+you need to configure the MetaMask wallet by adding two network configurations using the "Add Network" button.

 The configuration for Chain 123 is as follows:

 ```
 Network name： Topia_L2_A
 RPC URL: http://localhost:8545